-Sunlight exposure is the primary source of Vitamin D for most people.
-Hence vitamin D deficiency is common during the winter months in temperate regions including New Zealand.
-It is plausible that this contributes to the increased prevalence of respiratory infections such as pneumonia during winter.
-In a series of small studies of patients admitted with pneumonia, serum defensin levels were 2-3 times higher than healthy controls, and normalised after completion of antibiotics.
-Smoking has been associated with reduced levels of beta defensin-2 in sputum and pharyngeal washings in acute pneumonia.
-There is otherwise a paucity of data about vitamin D and antimicrobial peptide levels during respiratory infections and how they contribute to the severity and outcome of these conditions.
+Sunlight exposure is the primary source of Vitamin D for most people.11 Hence vitamin D deficiency is common during the winter months in temperate regions including New Zealand.12 It is plausible that this contributes to the increased prevalence of respiratory infections such as pneumonia during winter.
+13 In a series of small studies of patients admitted with pneumonia, serum defensin levels were two to three times higher than healthy controls, and normalized after completion of antibiotics.
+14,15 Smoking has been associated with reduced levels of beta-defensin-2 in sputum and pharyngeal washings in acute pneumonia.16 There is otherwise a paucity of data about vitamin D and antimicrobial peptide levels during respiratory infections and how they contribute to the severity and outcome of these conditions.

 We prospectively studied the relationship between serum 25-hydroxyvitamin D and antimicrobial peptide levels in the setting of community acquired during the New Zealand winter.
-We hypothesized that vitamin D levels would influence the severity and outcomes of these conditions and that this would be mediated through differences in the levels of the antimicrobial peptides cathelicidin and beta defensin-2.
+We hypothesized that vitamin D levels would influence the severity and outcomes of these conditions and that this would be mediated through differences in the levels of the antimicrobial peptides cathelicidin and beta-defensin-2.